 I thought it might be helpful to explain how I create a simple flower arrangement.
-Let’s start at the beginning so you know the basics.
-You see my friend, Jodie read my article Creative Floral Arrangements and had a few questions for me in regards to flower arranging.
-So today’s post address some of her questions.
+Let’s start at the beginning, so you know the basics.
+You see, my friend, Jodie, read my article Creative Floral Arrangements and had a few questions for me in regards to flower arranging.
+So today’s post addresses some of her questions.

 *The following post contains affiliate links

 Once you choose the flowers, you can easily buy what you need.
 No need to waste time and effort thinking about which flowers combine well together.
 This process of choosing one type of flower cuts the decision time in half!

 2. Pick the Color of Flowers

 What flower colors you choose, and how many influences the look you are after.
 So, if you select every color under the rainbow, then the bouquet emits a fun and casual emotion.